sagemath/sagewiki_to_gh-2022-10-10/days31/workinggroups/sagenb.md

   * If we stick with the filesystem: NEED a very fast filesystem that supports > 4 million inodes and > 32000 directories per directory, i.e., ext4.
 This is difficult because boxen and sage.math are both Ubuntu 8.10.
   * Also, want to at a minimum have user and worksheet metadata stored in database so startup is faster.
+  * Could run the server in a virtual machine, which would support ext4.
+But are virtual machines fast enough these days?
+They weren't last year.
+This would be worth trying.

 == Current Servers ==